The white writer’s misimagination of Black characters in science fiction

 She doesn’t wish to understand it any more than she already does.
 She doesn’t wish to thwart its progress, undo its effects or resist its influence.
 She simply wishes to welcome it and be welcomed by it and I can’t help but feel like the film would be far more compelling if it centred her personal journey rather than Lena’s.

 Both Another Life and Annihilation create cinematic universes where the most overlooked characters end up being the most interesting to explore.
 With that said, I wouldn’t trust a white storyteller to explore their narratives either.
 Which is why films like Black Panther are so important, even if they don’t go as far as we want them to.
 Because where Science Fiction flattens us, Afrofuturism imagines us whole.

 The movement of Afrofuturism is yet to grace our screens on a grand scale of Sci-Fi but that doesn’t mean that ideas aren’t being brought to life everyday.
 From legendary works of Octavia Butler, to the unstoppable, award-winning fiction of N.K.
 Jemisin, to the Black Quantum Futurism works of Rasheeda Philips, the realm of literature is proving to be the perfect playground for the Afrofuturistic imagination to roam free.
 It looks like I have a plethora of new curious voids to fill.

-Inigo Laguda is an artist, storyteller, and musician from London, UK.
-His work attempts to deconstruct the “normal.”
-His focus is mainly on Blackness and mental wellness.
-His intimate thoughts can be found on @Sir_berus.
-His music can be found on www.sirberus.gives
+Inigo Laguda is an artist, storyteller, and musician currently residing in London, England.
+He is particularly interested in deconstructing the common conceptions of “normal”.
+His focus is centred on Blackness and mental wellness.
+His intimate thoughts can be found at @SaveInigo.